-The microservices method significantly reduces development time.
+Faster time to market: The microservices method significantly reduces development time.
 Changes or updates to an individual service can be immediately applied, tested, and implemented, with no impact on the rest of the system.
-This, as opposed to the older method of building “monolithic” applications, in which even small code changes require redeploying the entire software stack, which introduces risk and complexity.
+This is opposed to the older method of building “monolithic” applications, in which even small code changes require redeploying the entire software stack, which introduces risk and complexity.

 In a microservice architecture, services are typically isolated within containers, which are lightweight, separate run-time environments that are scalable with minimal impact on performance and capacity.
 Packaging is simplified and resources conserved, because a single environment simultaneously hosts development, support, test, and production versions of the application.

-Each service also generally has its own database, to minimize the impact of failures.
-If databases were shared, a generalized database outage would affect multiple microservices and result in substantial downtime.
+Each service also generally has its own database—that contains information pertaining to that specific microservice—to minimize the impact of failures.
+If a single database was shared, an outage would affect multiple microservices and result in substantial downtime.
 Isolating database instances also enables changes to database contents and configuration to be made without impacting other microservices.

 Microservices solve these monolithic challenges with a highly modular approach.
 Applications are structured as a suite of small services, each running in its own process and independently deployable.

 The microservice architecture has grown in popularity in recent years as enterprises evolve toward Agile methodology and the DevOps model, both of which emphasize smooth and close collaboration between developers and IT operations.
 Microservices and DevOps philosophy work hand-in-hand to enable faster, more efficient creation and delivery of applications and software services.